varunkumargande/one-line-story-game/README.md

 ### This are not listed in Assigment but still I want to do

 **Websockets Integration:**
-To Implement I need an additional day.
+Implemented in local for production need to use paid account of Vercel.

 **Content Translation Framework:**
 Enabling translation support for whole content.
 Asap 40% of data is translatable

 **ChatGPT Interaction API:**
 The API is prepared but pending integration.
 Need 1 more day. **Thats the reason as of now play with bot is same as multiplayer.**